sayanee/radio-amateur-exam-notes/2_basic_electricity.md

 ### Atoms

--  There are about `102` different types of atoms
+-  There are about `118` different types of atoms (excluding isotopes)
 - The atom, as a whole, is normally electrically neutral
 - Each atom comprises a **nucleus** (in the centre) and one or more orbiting electrons
 - The **electrons** each have one negative charge